-There are seven recreation areas that are managed by others through lease or permit agreements with USACE as shown in Table 2-20.
+There are eight recreation areas that are managed by others through leases or permit agreements with USACE as shown in Table 2-20.
 More detailed information on parks, commercial concessions, and leases can be found in Chapter 4 of the Master Plan.
 A map showing the location of these marinas is included in Appendix A.

-Table 2.20 Leases and Commercial Concession
+Table 2.20 Park & Recreation and Commercial Concession Leases

-Leases ACRES

-Joint Base San Antonio @ Jacobs Creek Park

-Joint Base San Antonio @ Hancock Cove

-Joint Base San Antonio @ Sunny Side Area 110.1

-Comal County Hidden Valley Sports Complex @ Guadalupe Park 68.43

-Commercial Concessions ACRES

-Suntex Marina @ Canyon Park 18

-Suntex Marina @ Cranes Mill Park 9

-Canyon Lake Yacht Club - Boat Ramp Number 12 3.9
+Park and Recreation Leases ACRES Joint Base San Antonio @ Jacobs Creek Park 30.6 Joint Base San Antonio @ Hancock Cove 110 Joint Base San Antonio @ Sunny Side Area 110.1 Comal County Hidden Valley Sports Complex @ Guadalupe Park Guadalupe Blanco River Authority - Canyon Gorge Park Commercial Concessions/Private Yacht Club Leases ACRES Suntex Marina @ Canyon Park 18 Suntex Marina @ Cranes Mill Park 9 Canyon Lake Yacht Club - Boat Ramp Number 12 3.9

-In addition to the leases and commercial concession facilities, there are twenty-three public boat ramps at Canyon Lake.
+In addition to the outgranted facilities, there are twenty-three public boat ramps at Canyon Lake.
 Many visitors to Canyon Lake use these public boat ramps, especially on holiday weekends.
 Past observations have illustrated the abundance of visitors and reflected the challenges of launching watercraft, parking, and driving along roads when these ramps are at or over capacity.
 Table 2.21 lists the current boat ramps at Canyon Lake by the managing entity, the ramp's location, parking spaces, fees and hours as of June 2017.